-An introductory course on modern physics.
-Topics include special relativity, quantum mechanics, atomic physics and radiation, elementary particles, and astrophysics.
-Lecture and Laboratory.
+Conclusion of a calculus-based introductory physics sequence with a focus on modern physics, with laboratory.
+Topics include special relativity, quantum mechanics, atomic physics and radiation, elementary particles, astrophysics and cosmology.
 Prerequisites: PHYS 2102, MATH 2472, or consent of instructor.